Skip to content

 The Cambridge Autism Research Annual Lectures

 The ARC hosts an annual Open Autism Research Lecture at Trinity College, Cambridge, featuring leading speakers and scholars who are autistic or parents of autistic children.
-Highlights from previous years, and upcoming events, are listed below.

 Content warning: This talk discusses adverse life experiences, including several forms of abuse, mental health symptoms, substance use, and suicidality.
 The presentation slides also include use of bright colours and several images at once.